dreadl0ck/zeus/README.md

 - Parallel Builds

-     A new header field will allow to run commands in the background, to speed up builds with lots of targets that dont have dependencies between them.
+     A new header field will allow to run commands in the background, to speed up builds with lots of targets that dont have dependencies between them

 - Encrypted Storage